Albatrellopsis confluens

 Albatrellopsis confluens is a species of fungus in the family Albatrellaceae.
 It is commonly referred to as fused polypore.
 It is similar to Albatrellus ovinus, but bitter and with age tend to salmon color.

+Taxonomy

-It was reclassified from genus Albatrellus to Albatrellopsis in 1993 based on morphological characteristics and phylogenetic analysis.
+The species was reclassified from genus Albatrellus to Albatrellopsis in 1993 based on morphological characteristics and phylogenetic analysis.
 Recent molecular phylogenetic analysis showed high sequence similarity with Albatrellopsis flettii and confirmed this reclassification.